evanleck/tater/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Tater requires Ruby 2.5 or higher.
+To install Tater, add this line to your application's Gemfile (or gems.rb):

 ```ruby
 gem 'tater'